flymeover/IUHM/README.md

 [Scene Flow Data]

+Pretraining by refining only data with disparity range of 0-160

 Dataset for pretrain :

 Users can download data, modify the test code according to the saved path, and run it.